brian14708/wh-briefings/presidential-actions/2021-06/2021-06-01-a-proclamation-on-national-immigrant-heritage-month-2021.md

 modified_time: 2021-06-01 09:32:05-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/06/01/a-proclamation-on-national-immigrant-heritage-month-2021/
 published_time: 2021-06-01 09:32:04-04:00
-title: A Proclamation on National Immigrant Heritage Month, 2021
+title: "A Proclamation on National Immigrant Heritage Month,\_2021"
 ---

 America is, always has been, and always will be a Nation of immigrants.